-- 1 Entry card required for each display.
+- 1 Approximate size of displays will be 48" x 36"

 - 2 Display must be based on subject matter used in unit lessors or educational program area during the current year.

 - 3 All brand names of products in display must be covered.

 - 4 The unit's name is not shown until after judging.

-- 5 Basis for display judging:
+- 5Basis for display judging:

-Educational Value 40%
+Educational Value40%

-Interest & Originality 20%
+20%

-Appearance 20%
+20%

-Quality of Display Material 20%
+AppearanceQuality of Display Material20%